voblivion/trackmania_blender_addon/README.md

 Settings :
 - sidebar > Trackmania > Mesh

+_Any mesh created through standard blender buttons will also be exported.
+You can change their type through the same settings panel._

 ## Spawn Point

+Must be unique.
 For Waypoint items only.
 Only position and orientation of mesh are taken into account during export.

 Create :
 - top bar > Add > Trackmania > Add Spawn Point

+_Any mesh (whose trackmania type is "Spawn") created through standard blender buttons will also be exported as spawn point.
+See Mesh/Trigger settings above._

 ## Lights